DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #17

 A serious amount of tests have been written.
 The flat-to-sharp converter works.
 I have discovered a bug, if there is no input, it crashes.
 The output is now correct for DMajor, it looks really good.
 I will try GMajor now to see if all is well.
 I need to test CMajor as well.

+#18
+I have implemented each of the keys.
+There are a few minor things I need to sort before moving onwards:

+* Don't call concatenate function in the presence of spaces.
+* Create a delete button.
+* Test output by changing minimum required length to print.